vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 The Orchestration component is the central coordinator of the system.
 It governs control flow, manages session context, enforces policies, and mediates all interaction between cognition, persistence, and external services.

+Orchestration owns all ephemeral and long-lived workflow state, including conversational context, pending actions, and multistep task progression.

+Orchestration determines when cognition is invoked and how its outputs are applied.
+It does not create or modify the semantic content of decisions.

 Orchestration does not perform reasoning itself.
 Instead, it determines *what happens next* and *which capabilities are invoked*, acting as the sole gateway to the Runtime Environment.

 Responsibilities include:

-- Routing requests and responses
+* Routing requests and responses
-- Enforcing constraints and permissions
+* Enforcing constraints and permissions
-- Sequencing actions and workflows
+* Sequencing actions and workflows
-- Mediating access to persistence and external services
+* Mediating access to persistence and external services

 This makes Orchestration the primary point of control for safety, auditability, and future extensibility.